I’ve been on my annual pilgrimage the last couple of weeks to my childhood home. Of Hawai’i. I know.

 During the handful of hours to sleep on the beach contemplate that I have at my disposal, I have been mulling over various ideas and theories that I affectionately call the chaos inside my head.
 (Yes, there are voices… but they are harmless).

-One of the rants themes that keeps popping up is the idea that Do Not Changerunning/leading an organization (any organization – business, church, government agency, etc.) often becomes ensnared in what I will call the historic anchor.
+One of the rants themes that keeps popping up is the idea that running/leading an organization (any organization – business, church, government agency, etc.) often becomes ensnared in what I will call the historic anchor.
 What I mean by this is that the definition of so-called “good leadership” is often boiled down to protecting history.
 To maintain the status quo.
 Or even building defenses to perpetuate the status quo.
 You know what that looks like.

 Financial numbers are always set as a percentage of last year’s performance.